Gary Hamel biography and books

 Gary Hamel ranks as one of the world’s most influential business thinkers (according to Wall Street Journal).
-He is particularly known for the work he conducted with C.K.
-Prahalad with whom he developed the “core competence” strategic management theory.
+Gary Hamel is particularly known for the work he conducted with C.K.
+Prahalad with whom he developed the Core Competence Model.

 Gary Hamel is a graduate of Andrews University (1975) and the Ross School of Business at the University of Michigan (1990).